Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Atmospheric Escape Model

 \subsection{Stellar Irradiation Model}

-To calculate the received XUV flux $F_\mathrm{XUV}$ for a planet, we first estimate the star’s XUV luminosity $L_\mathrm{XUV}$.
+To calculate the incident XUV flux $F_\mathrm{XUV}$ for a planet, we first estimate the star’s XUV luminosity $L_\mathrm{XUV}$.
 We assume that stars follow a characteristic ratio $L_\mathrm{XUV}/L_\mathrm{bol}$, which we interpolate as a function of stellar mass and age using the evolutionary tracks of \citet{baraffe_new_2015} and the empirical relations compiled in \citet{rogers_photoevaporation_2021}.
 Although this ratio varies weakly with stellar mass at fixed age, it captures the essential trend that younger and more massive stars emit higher XUV radiation than older or lower-mass stars.
+The resulting time evolution of $L_\mathrm{XUV}$ for different stellar masses is shown in Figure~\ref{fig:LXUV_evolution}.
 Once $L_\mathrm{XUV}$ is determined, the incident flux $F_\mathrm{XUV}$ at the planet’s orbit is calculated directly from this luminosity and the orbital distance.

 To establish the relevant orbital distance, we link the planet’s equilibrium temperature $T_\mathrm{eq}$ to the star’s bolometric luminosity $L_\mathrm{bol}$ using the standard planetary energy balance relation, which equates the absorbed stellar flux to the planet’s thermal re-radiation.
-Specifically, we assume a Bond albedo $\alpha = 0.3$, a re-radiation fraction $\beta = 0.75$, and an emissivity $\epsilon = 1$. \mvnote{Here, $\beta$ specifies what fraction of the absorbed stellar flux is re-radiated across the planet’s surface.
+Specifically, we assume a Bond albedo $\alpha = 0.3$, a re-radiation fraction $\beta = 0.75$, and an emissivity $\epsilon = 1$.
+Here, $\beta$ specifies what fraction of the absorbed stellar flux is re-radiated across the planet’s surface.
 A value of $\beta = 1$ corresponds to full heat redistribution across the entire sphere, while $\beta = 0.5$ corresponds to re-radiation from only the dayside.
 We adopt a value for an intermediate case suitable for planets with partial day–night heat redistribution.
 The emmisivity $\epsilon$ denotes the efficiency with which the atmosphere radiates thermal energy to space.
-We assume unit emissivity corresponding to a blackbody emitter, consistent with standard equilibrium-temperature calculations.} While these parameters are fixed for the models presented here, they remain configurable inputs to our framework for future analyses.
+We assume unit emissivity corresponding to a blackbody emitter, consistent with standard equilibrium-temperature calculations.
+While these parameters are fixed for the models presented here, they remain configurable inputs to our framework for future analyses.

 Finally, we adopt a heating efficiency of $\eta = 0.3$, which represents the fraction of absorbed XUV energy that effectively drives atmospheric escape rather than being radiated away from the planet.
 This value is consistent with prior photoevaporation models \citep{owen_mapping_2023} and is found to be appropriate for the low density planets we consider in this work \citep{owen_planetary_2012, kubyshkina_grid_2018}.